sheenandeh/VisitorTrackerApp/README.md

 # Project 1: Docker Containerization Challenge
 ## Nebulance Systems BootCamp DevOps Class2025A

-## PROJECT TIMELINE: 4 DAYS  Submit a github repo by Monday 7th and a screenshot of the application.
-Present App on Tuesday
+## PROJECT TIMELINE:
+* 4 DAYS  Submit a github repo by Monday 7th
+* A screenshot of the application.
+* Present App on Tuesday

 ## PROJECT OVERVIEW